Setesdal: History

-Between Valle in Setesdal on the western side of the mountains and Fyresdal on the eastern side, one finds a medieval trail that priests and bishops used to get between the counties of Agder and Telemark.
-This trail is named "The Bishop's Road"(Bispevegen) and every year a march called "The Bishop's Road March" (Bispevegmarsjen) starts at Kleivgrend in Fyresdal.
+Between Valle Municipality in Setesdal on the western side of the mountains and Fyresdal Municipality on the eastern side, one finds a medieval trail that priests and bishops used to get between the counties of Agder and Telemark.
+This trail is named "The Bishop's Road"(Bispevegen) and every year a march called "The Bishop's Road March" (Bispevegmarsjen) starts at Kleivgrend in Fyresdal Municipality.

-The Hylestad stave church, constructed in the 13th century in Setesdal, was demolished in the 17th century.
-Its portal, with several carved scenes illustrating the legend of Sigurd Fåvnesbane (Sigurd the Dragon-slayer), is on display at the University Museum of National Antiquities in Oslo (Universitetets Oldsaksamling, Historisk Museum, Oslo).
+The Hylestad Stave Church, constructed in the 13th century in Setesdal, was demolished in the 17th century.
+Its portal, with several carved scenes illustrating the legend of Sigurd Fåvnesbane (lit.
+'Sigurd the Dragon-slayer'), is on display at the University Museum of National Antiquities in Oslo (Universitetets Oldsaksamling, Historisk Museum, Oslo).
 Sigurd's slaying of Fafnir is described in the Prose Edda of Snorri Sturluson and the Völsungasaga, both from the 13th century, as well as alluded to in Beowulf and Njáls saga.

 The Setesdal Line (Setesdalsbanen) is a railroad between Kristiansand and Byglandsfjord in southern Norway.
 It was opened to Hægeland in 1895, and to Byglandsfjord in 1896.
 This railroad was closed down in 1962 but parts of it exist today as a hobby railroad and it is in regular tourist use during the summer months.

-The SS Bjoren is an old steamboat that is in regular tourist use on a lake in the river Otra called Byglandsfjord.
+The SS Bjoren is an old steamboat that is in regular tourist use on a lake in the river Otra called Byglandsfjorden.

+Etymology

+The oldest Old Norse form of the name was just Setr, and this was later replaced by Setrsdalr (lit. 'the dale/valley of Setr').
+The common word setr has the meaning "homestead" or "mountain farm" and the name Setr was probably originally the name of an old, large farm in the central part of what is now Valle Municipality.
+The old farm was then later divided into a lot of smaller parts, but the name survived as the name of the district.